-According to the Fair Housing Act of 1968, and the 1988 Fair Housing Amendment Act, it is illegal to, "Advertise or make any statement that indicates a limitation or preference based on race, color, national origin, religion, sex (including gender identity and sexual orientation), familial status, or disability.
+According to the Fair Housing Act of 1968, and the 1988 Fair Housing Amendment Act, it is illegal to, "Advertise or make any statement that indicates a limitation or preference based on race, color, national origin, religion, sex, familial status, or disability.
 This prohibition against discriminatory advertising applies to single-family and owner-occupied housing that is otherwise exempt from the Fair Housing Act."